ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Latest version of Terraform can import as part of apply in case you have import {} clauses.
 Since this is not part of the answers, explicit call remains, answer D.

 #### Q75.
 You have a simple Terraform configuration containing one virtual machine (VM) in a cloud provider.
 You run terraform apply and the VM is created successfully.

-- [ ] A. What will happen if you delete the VM using the cloud provider console, and run terraform apply again without changing any Terraform code?
+What will happen if you delete the VM using the cloud provider console, and run terraform apply again without changing any Terraform code?

-- [ ] B. Terraform will remove the VM from state file.
+- [ ] A. Terraform will remove the VM from state file.
-- [ ] C. Terraform will report an error.
+- [ ] B. Terraform will report an error.
-- [x] D. Terraform will not make any changes.
+- [x] C. Terraform will not make any changes.
-- [ ] E. Terraform will recreate the VM.
+- [ ] D. Terraform will recreate the VM.

 >